a-lapsley/MarkInChiV2/README.md

 - Variable attachments
 - Lists of atoms
 - Any nested combinations of these Markush structures
+- Molecules where the core of the molecule is symmetric, but has stereochemistry added by Markush functionality

 ## Limitations
 - Compounds with more than 200 R groups